“Does he use a digital or a manual caliper?”

 It's your ride.
 You get to decide.
 So after you’ve determined what pros, friends and peers think, try visiting a potential shop for an oil change or other basic maintenance need and judge for yourself:

 Priorities: Does the shop prioritize the same things you do?
-For instance, if it's all about saving you money, it may have an inconvenient location or less-than-exciting waiting area.
+For instance, a savings-focused shop may have an inconvenient location or less-than-exciting waiting area.
 It may also keep fewer parts on hand – or make replacements with “aftermarket” parts that aren’t sourced from a car’s manufacturer and could be lower quality.

 Communication: Is the mechanic happy to answer questions?
 Does he or she do a good job of explaining what’s going on with your car or do you have to pry it out?